-5. a program of library user instruction de-

-signed to instill independent and effective information literacy skills while specifically meeting the learner-support needs of the distance learning community;
+5. a program of library user instruction designed to instill independent and effective information literacy skills while specifically meeting the learnersupport needs of the distance learning community;

-6. assistance with nonprint media and equipment;
+6. assistance with and instruction in the use of nonprint media and equipment;

-reciprocal or contractual borrowing, or interlibrary loan services using broadest application of fair use of copyrighted materials;
+7. reciprocal or contractual borrowing, or interlibrary loan services using broadest application of fair use of copyrighted materials;

-8. prompt document delivery such as a courier system and/or electronic transmission;
+8. prompt document delivery, such as a courier system and/or electronic transmission;

-access to reserve materials in accordance with copyright fair use policies;

-10. adequate service hours for optimum access by users; and
+access to reserve materials in accordance with copyright fair use policies; 10. adequate service hours for optimum access by users; and

-promotion of library services to the distance learning community, including documented and updated policies, regulations and procedures for systematic development, and management of information resources.
+11. promotion of library services to the distance learning community, including documented and updated policies, regulations and procedures for systematic development, and management of information resources.